-Retirement Plans (03) 538,855
+Retirement Plans (03) 564,712

 The IATTC's pension plan is administered by the International Fisheries Commissions Pension Society in Ottawa, Canada, under a plan that provides level funding over periods of approximately three years.
-The elimination of returns on the pension funds invested has required a higher funding for the plan by the Commission during 2006-2010.
+The elimination of returns on the pension funds invested has required a higher funding for the plan by the Commission during 2006-2011.
 The funds experienced a dramatic decrease in value during 2008 and have not yet recuperated.
-Pending an actuarial evaluation of this pension plan scheduled for the beginning of 2011, this object class may need to be re-evaluated considerably for the 2012 budget to cover additional funding needs.
+The actuarial evaluation of this pension plan determined that a \$229,000 for the next 15 years is necessary to fully fund the deficit of \$3.4 million.
 In FY 2002 a defined contribution plan was introduced for new employees in place of the existing defined benefit plan.
 The costs associated with both plans are included in this item.

-Group Insurance (04) 373,864
+Group Insurance (04) 390,029